What Happens If Your Baby Drinks Spoiled Breast Milk?

 The biggest risk when it comes to spoiled breast milk is exposing the baby to a contaminant that has grown.
-“Spoiled breast milk may contain bacteria, which could be harmful to your baby or make them sick,” Dr. Mona Amin, DO, FAAP, a board certified pediatrician, tells Romper.
+“Spoiled breast milk may contain bacteria, which could be harmful to your baby or make them sick,” Dr. Mona Amin, a board-certified pediatrician, tells Romper.

-How long does it take them to get sick?
+How long does it take them to get sick from spoiled milk?

 Signs of food poisoning in babies